EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/docs/running_raw_partitions.md

 <br>

-7. To update it, just run an INSERT INTO with the missing days/hours
+**7. To update it, just run an INSERT INTO with the missing days/hours**

 <br>

-8. Now you have data partitioned by geography.
+**8. Now you have data partitioned by geography.**

 Every time that you need to query for a region, you can use the support table to get the geo_partition_ids.
 You'd just have to add this snippet on the existing queries.

 ```
 select geo_partition_id